Toblerity/Fiona/README.rst

 classes specific to OGR.
 Fiona can read and write real-world data using multi-layered GIS formats and zipped virtual file systems and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.

-Fiona is supported only on CPython versions 2.7 and 3.4+.
+Fiona is supported only on CPython versions 3.6+.

+Why the name "Fiona"?
+Because Fiona Is OGR's Neat and Nimble API for Python programmers.
+And a Shrek reference made us laugh.

 For more details, see: